jcastelli/meteor-parse-sdk/README.md

 This package adds the Parse SDK to your Meteor.js project – www.parse.com.

-After installing this package, you can create a Parse account, initialize Parse and begin leveraging its backend awesomeness in your Meteor app.
+Currently loads the SDK on the client and server.

-## Install the package with Meteorite
+## Install the package with [Meteorite](https://atmosphere.meteor.com/wtf/app)

-`> mrt add parse-sdk`
+`mrt add parse-sdk`

 ## Usage (Coffeescript)